AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 This book is intended for somebody already familiar with the basics of JavaScript, as I am only focusing on the new features introduced by ES6 and I won't be explaining what is a `var`, how to create a function, etc...

+Additional chapters cover the new features introduced post ES6 all the way to the most recent version, ES9(ES2018).

 ## About me

 My name is Alberto, I'm from Italy and I love programming.
 As I was studying ES6 I decided that the best way for me to test my understanding of it was to write articles about it.
 I have now packaged those articles in a free ebook that you can read here or on my blog [here](http://albertomontalesi.github.io/).